 Students will apply appropriate foundational theories to analyze social, political, economic, and/or cultural phenomena.

-III.
-Common Skills and Emphases
+II.
+Common Skills

-Each-Common Skills and Emphases classes encourages students to develop their verbal, quantitative, technological, or physical dexterity, or to see major areas of thought and experience through a certain lens, such as biblical justice and reconciliation in a fallen world.
+Each Common Skills class encourages students to develop their verbal, quantitative, or physical dexterity.
 Students in these courses are also expected to demonstrate competence in a wide range of contemporary information technology processes.